-The portfolio managers seek to ensure a diverse range of investments in accordance with regulation, prospectus, investment policy documents and marketing communications.
+The portfolio managers seek to ensure a diverse range of investments in accordance with the relevant regulation, fund prospectus, investment policy documents and marketing communications.
 Individual holdings generally start from an initial 1-2% weighting and can be expandable to 3%+ according to liquidity, degree of conviction and to allow for cost averaging.
 Individual holdings will not normally have a weighting above 5%.